-A proxy-based high-throughput experimental approach was used to explore the stability and activity of Co-based Fischer Tropsch Synthesis catalysts with different promoters on various supports.
-The protocol is based on the estimation by XRD of active phase, Co, particle size and relative amounts of crystalline phases, Co to support.
-Sequential libraries samples enabled exploration of four Co loadings with five different promoters on six support materials.
-Catalysts stable to aging in syngas, displaying minimal change of particle size or relative area, were evaluated for their activity under industrial conditions.
-This procedure identified SiC as support for stable catalysts and a combination of Ru and Hf to promote the formation hcp Co.
+A proxy-based high-throughput experimental approach was used to explore the stability and activity of Co-based Fischer-Tropsch Synthesis catalysts with different promoters on a variety of supports.
+The protocol is based on XRD estimation of the active phase polymorph, particle size and ratio of crystalline phases of Co to support.
+Sequential sample libraries enabled exploration of four Co loadings with five different promoters on six support materials.
+Catalysts stable to aging in syngas, i.e. displaying minimal change of particle size or active phase concentration, were evaluated under industrial conditions.
+This procedure identified SiC as a support that confers catalyst stability and that a combination of Ru and Hf promotes the formation of hcp Co.
 Unsupported bulk samples of Co with appropriate amounts of Ru and Hf revealed that the formation of hcp Co is independent of the support.
-The hcp Co containing catalyst presented the highest catalytic activity and C{5+} selectivity amongst the samples tested in this study confirming the effectiveness of the proxy-based high-throughput method.
+The hcp Co-containing catalyst afforded the highest catalytic activity and C{5+} selectivity amongst the samples tested in this study, confirming the effectiveness of the proxy-based high-throughput method.